rtgodwin/rtgodwin.github.io/_docs/prep.md

 Dock ward isn't safe.

 > Tall, densely packed tenements leave most of the neighborhood in shadow at ground level.
 Most of the streetlamps have had their glass smashed and their candles stolen, and the smells of salt air and excrement linger as you pass by rows of run-down buildings.
 You get to a street corner (I think Tiddles knows his way around the city already.)
-It overlooks the Skewered Dragon.
+It has a good view of the Skewered Dragon.
 One nearby shop stands out from the others.
 It has a deep purple facade, and in its window hangs a stuffed beholder.
 Above the door hangs a sign whose elaborate letters spell out “Old Xoblob Shop.”

-Decide to go into the shop or continue.
+- Show monster manual picture.

 ### Shop